Mário Dionísio

 Mário Dionísio de Assis Monteiro (July 16, 1916, in Lisbon, Portugal – November 17, 1993, in Lisbon, Portugal) was a Portuguese critic, writer, painter, and professor.

-A multifaceted personality – poet, novelist, essayist, critic, painter – Mário Dionísio had a significant civic and cultural impact on 20th-century Portugal, particularly in the realms of literature and art.
+Also a poet, novelist, and essayist, Mário Dionísio had a significant civic and cultural impact on 20th-century Portugal, particularly in literature and art.

 Biography

 Mário Dionísio de Assis Monteiro was born on July 16, 1916, in Lisbon.

 He was the son of Eurico Monteiro, a merchant and militia officer in the Military Administration, and Julieta Goulart Parreira Monteiro, a homemaker who had completed advanced studies in Piano.
 He is the father of Eduarda Dionísio.

 He graduated in Romance Philology in 1940 from the Faculty of Letters at the University of Lisbon.

 He worked as a high school and secondary school teacher and later as a lecturer at the Faculty of Letters of the University of Lisbon, following the April 25th Revolution.

 Mário Dionísio was an opponent of the Estado Novo regime and had connections to the Portuguese Communist Party, from which he distanced himself in the 1950s.

 In September 2009, the Casa da Achada – Centro Mário Dionísio (Mário Dionísio Center) opened to the public.
 The center was founded in Lisbon the previous September by more than fifty family members, friends, former students, assistants, and experts and scholars of his work, with the aim of becoming a cultural center in Lisbon.
 The institution is directed by the writer's daughter, Eduarda Dionísio.